Clare Eddison – Head Teacher (also p/t teacher yrs 5/6)

 B.A (Hons) University of Exeter, P.G.C.E, University of Brighton

-Gina will join the school in September 2015 from Willingdon Community School, where she was Head of Department, Ethics and Philosophy, and recognised as an outstanding teacher.
+Gina joined us from Willingdon Community School, where she was Head of Department, Ethics and Philosophy, and recognised as an outstanding teacher.
 In addition to teaching years 7-11, she has experience in the transition process working with Year 6 and 7.
 Gina has had additional training in written and oral literacy, SEN and Autism.
 She undertook her primary placement at the Dharma Primary School back in 2005, as part of her P.G.C.E.